 - A. Upon Termination of Employment as a result of the death of the Participant, unless otherwise provided in any written individual agreement between the Participant and the Company in effect at the time of the Termination of Employment, or under any applicable Company plan, including the Severance Plans, the Award will vest in full and each Vested Unit will be settled by the delivery of one share of Common Stock (subject to adjustment under Section 12 of the Plan) to the Participant's estate no later than the 15th day of the third month following the date of such Termination of Employment. - B. Upon Termination of Employment as a result of the Total and Permanent Disablement of the Participant, unless otherwise provided in any written individual agreement between the Participant and the Company in effect at the time of the Termination of Employment or under any applicable Company plan, including the Severance Plans, subject to the Participant's (or the Participant's legal guardian's) execution of a general release of all claims in a form provided by the Administrator at the time of termination, the Award will vest in full and each Vested Unit will (subject to satisfaction of the foregoing release requirement) be settled by the delivery of one share of Common Stock (subject to adjustment under Section 12 of the Plan) to the Participant no later than the 15th day of the third month following the date of such Termination of Employment.
+For purposes of the Award and these Standard Terms and Conditions, the term "Total and Permanent Disablement" means that the Participant has become entitled to benefits under an applicable long-term disability policy of the Company or, if no such policy covers the Participant, then Total and Permanent Disablement means that the person has become disabled within the meaning of Section 409A of the Code (or any successor provision thereto).

 - C. Upon Termination of Employment as a result of which the Participant becomes entitled to severance payments and/or benefits under any Severance Plan, which benefits include any vesting credit, accelerated vesting or similar benefit applicable to the Award (a "Severance-Eligible Termination"), subject to the Participant's execution of a general release of all claims in a form provided by the Administrator at the time of termination (which for clarity, may be satisfied by the Participant's execution of any release required under the applicable Severance Plan), the Award will vest solely to the extent provided in the applicable Severance Plan, and each Vested Unit will (subject to satisfaction of the foregoing release requirement) be settled by the delivery of one share of Common Stock (subject to adjustment under Section 12 of the Plan) to the Participant no later than the 15th day of the third month following the date of such Termination of Employment.
-Any unvested portion of the Award (after taking into consideration the foregoing vesting acceleration, if any) shall be forfeited upon the Termination of Employment by the Participant and cancelled and surrendered to the Company without payment of any consideration to the Participant. - D. Upon Termination of Employment for Cause, all Vested Units and Unvested Units shall be forfeited by the Participant and cancelled and surrendered to the Company without payment of any consideration to the Participant.
+Any unvested portion of the Award (after taking into consideration the foregoing vesting acceleration, if any) shall be forfeited upon the Termination of Employment by the Participant and cancelled and surrendered to the Company without payment of any consideration to the Participant. - D. Upon Termination of Employment for Cause, all Vested Units and Univested Units shall be forfeited by the Participant and cancelled and surrendered to the Company without payment of any consideration to the Participant.